mfederczuk/git-wip-dump/README.md

 With `save`, the option `--push` can also be given to also push the commit to the tracked upstream branch.

+The commit message can be customized by setting the Git config `wip-dump.message`.
+In that message, the placeholder `{commit_hash}` will be replaced with the short hash of the commit before the WIP commit.

+By default, the created WIP commit will skip both the `pre-commit` and the `commit-msg` hooks.
+The hooks can be re-enabled by setting the config `wip-dump.commit-hooks-enabled` to `true`.

 ## Download & Installation ##

 Simply download the [`git-wip-dump`](git-wip-dump) file and place it into a directory that is inside your `PATH`